timvancann/home-assistant-docker-compose/README.md

 }
 ```

 Without this nginx won't forward the DNS subdomain to Home Assistant.
 Replace `<your-dns>` and `<host-ip>` with your values.
-For every subdomain (perhaps you want to expose mqtt!?) you can add above configuration and add it to the SUBDOMAINS list, i.e.:
+For every subdomain (perhaps you want to expose mqtt!?) you can add above configuration for each subdomain and add it to the SUBDOMAINS list, i.e.:
 ```yaml
 - SUBDOMAINS=hass,mqtt,other
 ```